1. Overview

 Deflation

 Composite deflators are constructed by sourcing more relevant data on the prices and quantities of specific inputs.
-The changes in the prices of different inputs are aggregated into a Paasche price index, which weights the changes in prices by their relative volumes in the current year.
+The changes in the prices of different inputs are aggregated into a chain-linked Paasche price index, which weights the changes in prices by their relative volumes in the current year.

 Therefore, where inputs are measured indirectly, revisions to inputs estimates can result both from changes to expenditure and changes to the deflator used.